halfrost/resume/content/home/experience.md

   description = """
 <img data-src="/media/binance.jpg" alt="alibaba" style="padding-bottom: 30px;" class="lazyload">

-- Led a team consisting of 7 engineers to implement from scratch and successfully launch the firm’s first Strategy Distribution Engine – Themis, a smart strategy engine based on traffic flow and predicate conditions’ strategy, which provides handy service for vendors and consumers; Build strategy ecosystem, including Themis backend service, Themis-cli (deployment tool), Themis-admin(management configuration system), and Themis-SDK (developers suite of integrated for iOS/Android/H5).
+- Led a team consisting of 8 engineers to implement from scratch and successfully launch the firm’s first Strategy Distribution Engine – Themis, a global smart strategy engine based on traffic flow and predicate conditions’ strategy.
-- Designed architecture of native service mesh cloud app on top of Golang backend services, using MySQL and Redis as high-performance database, Prow, Bazel as CI/CD, Hive, ClickHouse as data statistics and AWS by K8s + Istio as deployment environment.
+- Simulated ads data on the Strategy Distribution Engine to do offline data analysis and queried and fed production data to the system and preformed maximum 1K online A/B experiments simultaneously and release a maximum of 20K Strategy per day.
-- Themis ecosystem managed to accumulate 200 million users within 10 days of its release to the public, with delivery rate above 97%, daily peak value over  5000k and online connections averaged 10k-15k QPS.
+- Themis ecosystem combines and compares online and offline data for enhanced resource allocation strategy with accumulated 200 million users, facilitating transaction volumes reaching $1000 million per week.

 """

 [[experience]]
-  title = "Senior Back End Engineer ｜Senior Research And Development Engineer" company = "Alibaba Group" company_url = "" location = "Shanghai, China" date_start = "2018-04-01"
+  title = "Senior Back End Engineer ｜Senior Research And Development Engineer" company = "AliCloud" company_url = "" location = "Shanghai, China" date_start = "2018-04-01"